-3^{rd} byte: sets low pass cutoff for accelerometer.
-Cutoff Frequency choices are 0, 5, 10, 20, 25, 40 and 50Hz.
-Default setting is 25 Hz
+3rd byte: sets low pass cutoff for accelerometer.
+Cutoff Frequency choices are 5, 10, 20, 25, 40 and 50Hz.
+Default factory setting is 5 Hz.
+Setting the filter to 0 disables the filter.
+If configuration is lost or corrupted, firmware will default to 25 Hz setting.

-Table 43.
+Table 44.
 The format of digital filter change command